 I also recommend preparing your Faro itinerary with room for a change of plans – like visiting museums or cuddling up in a café or restaurant with hot drinks if the weather doesn’t play on your side.

 Even during winter, Faro airport receives a high number of international flights, although there are a lot fewer tourists than in the summer months.

 To get to the city center, you can either take the bus or book a private transfer which will get you straight to your hotel.

 Where to stay in Faro in winter

 There are many great places to stay in Faro.
 For first-timers, I recommend staying around the Old Town and Downtown areas.
+There’s some amazing accommodation there and it’s also considered one of the best places to stay in Algarve for couples.
 To make it easy for you, I’ll list up some of my top hotel recommendations here.

 TOP HOTEL PICKS FOR WINTER IN FARO:

 LUXURY: 3HB Faro -fabulous hotel with 2 pools and restaurants, bar, and a spa and wellness center.

 MID-RANGE: Le Jardin Secret de Faro Guesthouse – beautifully decorated guesthouse in the heart of Faro.

 BUDGET: Sunlight House – private rooms with options of shared or private bathrooms with a shared kitchen for making your own meals.